OpenIPC/docs/src/content/docs/use-cases/fpv/groundstation-radxa-zero-3w.md

 note AP mode may not work the very first time you boot the system.
 Give the system a reboot and things will work.

+This image has support for AP mode on the radxa groundstation.
+Long-press the 40MHz_Toggle button, gpio_38, and the onboard wi-fi will enter AP mode and broadcast a wireless network called 'RadxaGroundstation' with password 'radxaopenipc'.
+Connect to this network and navigate in a browser to 'radxa-zero3.local' or '192.168.4.1:5000' to enter the webUI where you can access DVR files, change groundstation settings, and change camera settings.

 DVR is saved to the media folder in your root directory.
 DVR can be accessed either at /media or via the AP mode webUI.
 This image has support for groundstation-side rendering of MSPOSD over the wfb-ng tunnel.
 To enable this functionality, go into /config/scripts/osd and change from air to ground.
 You must enable the MSPOSD forwarding on the camera for this to work.

+## Adaptive Link

+txprofiles.conf contians the profiles used in the adpative link setup.

+Enable in the configurator with the best camera settings, and it will adapt the signal as the rf signal decreases.

+## Optionals

+Note: openipc.service fails without wifi adapters, unplug your adapters to be able to login to radxa:
+Username: radxa
+Password: radxa

+Changing password to radxa:
+Once logged into the radxa type 'passwd' to change password for the user.

+SSH into camera:
+Use the onboard wi-fi to connect to your home network: (note - if you are running your fpv system on the 5.8ghz channels, it would be ideal to connect the onboard wifi to a 2.4ghz network to avoid any possible interference.)
+Method 1: Enter nmtui, go down to Activate a connection and activate one of the detected wifi networks.
+Method 2: Edit the config.txt file in /config to contain connect_wi-fi YOUR_WIFI_SSID YOUR_WIFI_PASSWORD

+Powering radxa from GPIO Pins:
+Power ground & pin 2/4 with a good 5v source to power from GPIO.

+Using power USB as host port:
+Type in terminal restup and navigate to overlays.
+From there manage the overlays, and find the 'OTG to Host' port setting.
+Enable it and reboot radxa.

+To check your connection after, run nmcli and your wlan0 connection should be green.
+Make a note of your ip address.
+We will need this to ssh into the system later.
 ## GPIO Buttons
 - Connect a button or switch to 3.3v and physical pins 16/18 to increase/decrease your vrx channel respectively.
 - Connect a button or switch to physical pin 38 and 3.3v to toggle your vrx bandwidth between 20MHz and 40Mhz.